 Once removed from the plan, you can access Dashlane Premium features for the next 30 days.
 You can access your data on multiple devices, store unlimited logins, and use Dark Web Monitoring.

 If you choose not to upgrade to any of our paid plans before your 30-day free trial ends, you'll no longer be able to access your data on multiple devices at the same time or save more logins once you've reached the limit.

 At any time, you can export your logins.

 You can't change the email you used to create your account login.
 But you can update your contact email address to be sure to receive verification codes or other important communication from Dashlane.
 You can also export your logins and import them into a new Dashlane account that you create with your personal email address.

 Leaving a Dashlane Business plan

-If your plan admin didn't turn on single sign-on (SSO) for your Dashlane Business plan, the experience is the same as when leaving a Dashlane Team plan, as detailed in the previous section.
+If your plan admin didn't turn on single sign-on (SSO) for your Dashlane Business plan, the experience is the same as when leaving a Dashlane Starter or Team plan, as detailed in the previous section.